Long-Term Care Hospital (LTCH) Quality Reporting Program (QRP)

 Who can see the reported data?

-CMS must make quality data available to the public through the Care Compare website.
+CMS must make quality data available to the public through the Care Compare webpage.
 To ensure accuracy of this publicly reported data, CMS gives LTCHs the opportunity to review the data before they are posted.
 The Care Compare website began reporting quality measure data in late 2016.

 Please see the LTCH Quality Reporting Help webpage for further assistance and contact information.